rawmodel/framework/README.md

 **Document.prototype.$validator**:Validator

-> Validator instance.
+> Validator instance, used for validating fields.

 **Document.prototype.clear()**:Document

-> Sets a document field to `null`.
+> Sets all document fields to `null`.

 **Document.prototype.clone()**:Document

-> Returns a new Document instance which is the exact copy of the original instance.
+> Returns a new Document instance which is the exact copy of the original.

+**Document.prototype.commit()**:Document

+> Sets initial value of each document field to the current value of a field.
+This is how field change tracking is restarted.

 **Document.prototype.equals(value)**:Boolean

-> Returns `true` when the provided `value` represents an object with the same field values as the document.
+> Returns `true` when the provided `value` represents an object with the same fields as the document itself.

 **Document.prototype.hasPath(...keys)**:Boolean

-> Returns `true` when all document fields are valid.
+> Returns `true` when a field path exists.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------
 | keys | Array | Yes | - | List of object keys (e.g. `['book', 0, 'title']`).

+**Document.prototype.isChanged()**:Boolean

+> Returns `true` if at least one document field has been changed.

 **Document.prototype.isValid()**:Promise